Monday, September 6th, 2010

 (V).
 Landrine Eggers was born 11 March 1757 and married on 16 April 1779 at Rowan County, North Carolina (county record) to Joana Green Silvers.
 This was Joanna's second marriage, the first being to Hugh Silvers of Davidson County, North Carolina.
 See chapter on Landrine Eggers for details.

-From "The Records of the First Presbyterian Church at Goshen, New York From 1767-1885," compiled by Charles C. Coleman, Goshen, N.Y.
+"The Records of the First Presbyterian Church at Goshen, New York From 1767-1885," compiled by Charles C. Coleman, Goshen, N.Y page 11.
 Note that this church is the only one in Orange County with records surviving before 1800.

-28 November 1785, the estate of James Rogers, Jr. of the Precinct of Wallkill, Orange County, yeoman was administered (probated).
+1785 November 28 – Orange County: Estate of James Rogers, Jr. of the Precinct of Wallkill, Orange County, yeoman was administered (probated).
 Samuel Rogers was noted to be the oldest surviving brother of deceased.
 Bond – Samuel Rogers and John Eager, yeoman, and John Hillhouse, weaver, all of Precinct of Wallkill.
 Witnesses – Israel Wells, Thomas Eager.

 "Genealogical Data from Administration Papers from the NY State Court of Appeals in Albany," abstracted by Dr. Kenneth Scott, 1972, page 267.